swat-ds/zombies-reimagined/_posts/articles/2017-05-03-zombie-ethics.md

 	"T Dawg: What are you, 70?
 	Dale: 64.
  	T Dawg: Uh-huh,  and I am the one Black 	guy.
 Realize how precarious that makes my 	  situation?
 	Dale: What the hell are you talking 		about? -
-	T Dawg: I am talking about two good-old-boy cowboy sheriffs and a redneck whose brother cut off 	his own hand because I dropped a key.
+	T Dawg: I am talking about two good-old-	boy cowboy sheriffs and a redneck whose 	brother cut off 	his own hand because 	 I dropped a key.
 Who in that scenario you 	   think is gonna be first to get 				lynched?
 	Dale: You can not be serious.
 Am I-- Hey, 	  am I missing something?"

 This scene is particularly powerful because it allows viewers to experience what race relations outside of a structured society might  be like.
 Dale, a middle aged White male, refuses to acknowledge T Dawg’s concerns about racism, and defends Meryl without even acknowledging his well established racist actions.
 The refusal to acknowledge problematic power structures has continued for centuries in the U.S, and we have good reason to suspect that this trend will continue during an apocalypse as well.